 Help by: Feeding them may increase the person's discomfort.
 Keep them comfortable by giving them the food and fluids they want and keeping their mouth moist with gentle mouth care.
 Hunger is rarely felt.
-The natural processes respond to taking in fewer fluids by the person having fewer problems with swelling, congestion and the need to get up to go to the bathroom.
+The natural processes which occur when the person takes in less fluids results in fewer problems with swelling, congestion and a decreased need to get up to go to the bathroom.
+See the "Food for Thought"

-See the "Food for Thought" pamphlet (attached) for more details.
+pamphlet (attached) for more details.
 Please feel free to copy and share this pamphlet.